pooriamehregan/KlimaX/README.md

 Search field and interactive map are no longer active due to google's billing requirement.
-It means you can no longer search or select places on the map, but I have included pictures and videos to show how the was like when it Google APIs were active.
+It means you can no longer search or select places on the map, but I have included pictures and videos to illsutrate the App's behaviour and look, when Google APIs were active.

 # Version
 You may notice that the version on this repository is not the same as the version you see in the video.